 The Auto LCC Set camera edit option applies to all eye-point adjustable Live Camera views including Observer views (for P3D).
 When the option is set Live Camera will automatically save all LCC Offsets each time you change camera views.
 It will be as if you have manually pressed the LCC Set option (or used the assigned Set Camera LCC Shortcut command) before selecting the new camera view onto the display.
-The option is automatically set to true when older version 4 CAM files are loaded and converted by the OpusFSI Version 5 software.
 All LCC offsets are reset on start up and after any camera editing.